mozilla/version-control-tools/docs/hgmozilla/auth.rst

     User me@mozilla.com
     IdentityFile /path/to/my/key

+You can generate a key using ``ssh-keygen``.
+It will print a message with the location of the generated key.
+You can then go to login.mozilla.com, authenticate and navigate to the “SSH Keys” section.
+You might need to authenticate a second time, and when that's done you should see in the page an “Upload SSH Public Key” button.
+Clicking on it will show a text area in which you need to copy the whole content of the file ssh-keygen generated.

-You can run ``ssh -vvv hg.mozilla.org`` to troubleshoot any key or connection related issues.
+You can then run ``ssh -vvv hg.mozilla.org`` to troubleshoot any key or connection related issues.

 The first time you connect, you will be asked to verify the host SSH key.